 I am an Assistant Professor of International Relations at Bilkent University in Ankara.

 Previously, I was an Assistant Professor of Political Science at Syracuse University's Maxwell School of Public Affairs and Citizenship.
-Prior to joining Syracuse, I also taught at New York University Abu Dhabi, the University of Illinois Urbana Champaign, and at Loyola University.
+Prior to joining Syracuse, I also taught at New York University Abu Dhabi, the University of Illinois Urbana-Champaign, and at Loyola University.
 I received my Ph.D. in Political Science from Loyola University Chicago, specializing in International Relations and Comparative Politics.

 I research the links between international and domestic politics via social norms and ideologies.
 I investigate these dynamics within the realms of gender politics, international organizations, and conflict.
 I focus both on the second image, that is, how internal dynamics of actors influence international affairs; and on the second image reversed, namely, how international affairs impact actors’ internal dynamics.